inverno-io/inverno-core/doc/reference-guide.md

 3. The `SomeBean` instance is retrieved
 4. Eventually the module is stopped

 There are two important things to notice here, first you control when, where and how many times you want to instantiate a module, which brings great flexibility in the way modules are used in your application.
-For instance integrating an Inverno module in an existing code is pretty straightforward as it is plain old Java, it is also possible to create and use a module instance during application operation (eg. when processing a request).
+For instance integrating an Inverno module in an existing code is pretty straightforward as it is plain old Java, it is also possible to create and use a module instance during application operation (e.g. when processing a request).
 Secondly beans are exposed with their actual types through named methods which eventually produces more secure code because static type checking can (finally) be performed by the compiler.

 Module classes provide dedicated builders to facilitate the creation of complex modules instances with multiple required and optional dependencies.